What are your treasures?

 These are our treasures.

 Their worth is not measured in money, but rather in the meaning and significance they hold for us.
-Often, they represent very special experiences of our life, and they reflect of what is unique about us.
+Often, they represent very special experiences of our life, and they reflect what is unique about us.

 Treasures are the things that you for sure want to preserve from the past and take along with you into your future.

-The following exercise will help you discover your personal treasures – and it will help you to constrain yourself to limited number of treasures:
+The following exercise will help you discover your personal treasures – and it will help you to constrain yourself to a limited number of treasures: